sampl/font-db/readme.md

 ## Development

+- Get secret keys for an Algolia instance and Google Fonts API and add to `/scripts/.env` (see `/scripts/.env.example`)
-Use tsx to run typescript scripts: `npx tsx scripts/download/google.ts`
+- Use typescript to run scripts: `npx tsx scripts/download/google.ts`

-Note: when setting up Algolia, make sure to add all attributes to Facets and Searchable Attributes under index configuration.
-TODO - do this automatically in the upload script

 ## TODO